 - Did You Just Punch Out Cthulhu?: Conan, did you just decapitate a Physical God?

-- Faking and Entering: Kallian opens the bowl to look for valuables, since he can claim the burglar took them.
+- Faking and Entering: Kallian opens the bowl to look for valuables, since he can claim a burglar took them.

-- Good Cop/Bad Cop: Demetrius and Dionus, to a large extent.
-Dionus threatens Conan with beatings and execution every chance he gets; Demetrius mostly just wants Conan's cooperation in figuring out what actually happened.
+- Good Cop/Bad Cop: Demetrio and Dionus, to a large extent.
+Dionus threatens Conan with beatings and execution every chance he gets; Demetrio mostly just wants Conan's cooperation in figuring out what actually happened.

 - Jerkass: Dionus

 - Conan himself is not exactly at his best here.
 The story takes place very early in his adventuring life, and he is even more hot-tempered than usual.
-He inflicts some very cruel damage to some of the other characters, most of whom are just honest cops doing their jobs.
+He inflicts some very cruel damage to some of the other characters.

 - Locked Room Mystery: Kallian Publico is found dead in his own museum, alone except for the night watchman who discovered the corpse and Conan, who had just broken in through a trapdoor on the roof and wouldn't have had time to kill him.
 The doors are all locked; Kallian and the watchman have the only keys.